“Him we preach, warning every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus.”

 · 66 % lied to their parents within the past three months

 · 36 % cheated within the past three months

 · 23% tried to hurt someone within the same period

 · 55 % engaged in sexual activity by age 18

 Evangelical Christianity has declined so far that it even devalues those who warn against such decline.
 We view those who hold such standards as bigoted and narrow.
 Tolerance is the central truth about which everything else revolves.
 Today the average Christian would impeach Paul for violating their belief in tolerance toward objective truth.
 They would indict Luke for saying,

 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).

 They would have to do the same with the Lord Jesus Christ because he said he was the “only way” (John 14:6).

-If we buy into tolerance, we will become indifferent to share the gospel with others.
-We will no longer love and care for people for that place us above them.
-The Bible does not place tolerance as the central value of God’s thinking.
-It places the truth of Christ central.
+If we buy into subjective tolerance, we will become indifferent to sharing the gospel with others.
+We will no longer love and care for people, for that gives the impression that we place ourselves above them.
+The Bible does not establish tolerance as the central value of God’s thinking, but it sets the objective truth of Christ central.